Frequently Asked Questions for Students

 Will I have access to the library?

-The UC Davis Library is sharing information about plans for fall quarter on its website.
+The UC Davis Library is sharing information about their operations on its website.
 The information addresses building hours, availability of collections (including remote access), study spaces, access to Wi-Fi, librarian assistance and other special services.

 What do I do if I qualify for academic accommodations and have concerns about the impact that remote instruction may have on me?